Bosphorus Film Festival reveals opening, closing movies

-The ninth edition of the Bosphorous Film Festival, to be held in Istanbul from Oct.
+The ninth edition of the Bosphorus Film Festival, to be held in Istanbul from Oct.
 23-30, announced its opening and closing movies Tuesday.

 The festival will open with Bosnian film director Danis Tanovic's film, "Not So Friendly Neighborhood Affair," which made its world premiere at the 27th Sarajevo Film Festival in August.